nitad54448/yappari-5-1/README.md

     spline
     spline>>99

 will get 128 points interpolated from your data for the first command, in a log scale.
-You can sepcify the number of points wby adding >>99, for instance, which gives 99 points.
+You can specify the number of points by adding the number of points like >>99 (a parameter is passed with >>).
 It might not be good to increase too much the number of points from he original ones, nor to use this function on noisy data.
 This command will create new datasets for every selected dataset, so you can play around to see how it is working.
 The log scale is important for DRT and Z-hit.

 To add white noise to the selected impedance datasets in the range Z-1% to Z+1%